This blog was last updated FEBRUARY 2018

 How We’re Responding to Truckers’ Needs

 Rest areas are essential, particularly to long haul truckers who have mandatory hours of rest, to stay safe on our roads.
-These improvements are coming over the next three years, as part of our new Provincial Trucking Strategy in B.C. on the Move:
+These improvements are coming over the next three years:

 - Enhancing existing rest areas by upgrading washrooms to flush toilets, improving lighting, adding more picnic tables, and increasing accessibility and capacity.